praul/autoreply/README.md

 - docker image for amd64 platforms. build yourself for arm and others.

 ## Usage
 - **you need to customize the repliers.py file** It needs to stay a valid python dictionary.
+All the keys have to remain!
 If you have errors at startup, this could be a place to look for missing commata or quotes.
 You can add as many mail accounts as you like

 ## Usage: Docker Container
 - **Image**: Clone this repo and build from dockerfile.
 Or use praul1/autoreply:latest from docker hub